-As at December 31, 2014 2013
+As at December 31, 2015 2014

-Contingent consideration \$ 4,272 \$ 3,777
+. ,

-Tenant allowance payable 6,537
+Tenant allowance payable 7,598 6,537

-\$10,809 \$ 3,777
+\$12,884 \$10,809

-Contingent consideration was recognized in connection with acquisitions completed in 2013 and is expected to be settled during 2018.
+Contingent consideration was recognized in connection with acquisitions completed in 2013.
 The fair value of the contingent consideration was estimated using an income approach and is dependent upon achieving certain predetermined returns over a five year period.
-This estimate is dependent upon a number of assumptions which are subject to change over the period to the date of payment.
+This amount is dependent upon a number of assumptions which are subject to change over the period to the date of payment.